snstac/adsbcot/README.rst

 Copyright
 =========
-adsbcot is Copyright 2020 Orion Labs, Inc. https://www.orionlabs.io
+adsbcot is Copyright 2022 Greg Albrecht

 `pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is Copyright (C) 2015 Junzi Sun (TU Delft).